richardp2/richardp2.github.io/_drafts/gcm17.md

 It was 07:55 when I found the pacer and noticed one of the marshalls trying to tie a sign on the barrier designating which 'pen' we were in.
 I still had no idea where the actual start line was, but at least I was in the right place and ready to go.
 The gun went and I quickly found the start line as I tripped over the starting mat on the bend.
 My first thought was how terrible the organisation had been thus far, but I was feeling good and looking forward to the race so I put it all behind me and concentrated on what lay ahead instead.

+The pacer told us he was planning on sticking to a pace of 7:50-7:55 per mile to allow for the massive hill at mile 17...good to know!

 {% flickr_image 36666100996 aligncentre z %}